 Natasha Rosa, BA

-Before coming to Warren Alpert Medical School, she was a project coordinator for the Nurse Family Partnership at Children’s Friend in Pawtucket, RI.
-Natasha is a native New Yorker.
+Before coming to Warren Alpert Medical School, she was the Nurse-Family Partnership project coordinator for Children’s Friend and Services in Pawtucket, RI.
+Natasha is a native New Yorker, born and raised in the Lower East Side of Manhattan.
 She went to Trinity College in Hartford, Connecticut where she received a BA in Educational Studies and a minor in Hispanic Studies.
 In addition to her work with the ODMA, Natasha is pursuing a Master’s degree in Public Administration from Roger Williams University.

 Originally from Seattle, WA, Angela graduated from Duke University with a self-designed major, Mass Media & Cross-Cultural Perception, which explored the ways media shape us, with an emphasis on the experience of immigrant families.
 She lived in Baltimore before AMS, doing research in Parkinson's and becoming involved in Asian Pacific Islander American (APIA) activism.
 At Alpert, her interests have included refugee/immigrant health, the health impacts of climate change, sexual health/reproductive justice, and API advocacy and allyship.
 In her future career, Angela hopes to continue to advocate with underserved communities and to produce responsible health journalism that normalizes stigmatized topics.